Hermann-web/exchange-form/README.md

-# S8 Student Exchange Application
+# Student Academic Exchange Application

-This is a web application designed to streamline the application process for the S8 student exchange program.
+This is a web application designed to streamline the application process for a student exchange program.
 It provides a user-friendly interface for students to submit their applications and for administrators to review and manage them.

 ## Overview